Estebanquitowo/Software_arch_team_4/README.md

     1. Create a Hardcover account.
     1. Go to the [account](https://hardcover.app/account/api) section inside the site.
-    1. Copy the text block starting with the `'Bearer'` line, without including it.
+    1. Copy the text block starting with the `'Bearer'` line, without including it; this is the API token.
-    1. Paste it as a value for the `HARDCOVER_API_TOKEN` key inside `.env.example`.
+    1. Copy `.env.example`, paste it on root, rename it to `.env`, and paste the API token as the value for the `HARDCOVER_API_TOKEN` key.

 ## Workflow & Development Commands